jbflores95/osticket-prereqs/README.md

 <p>
 The finish line is here.
-Go back into osTicket-Installation-Files and install HeidiSQL.
+Go back into the osTicket-Installation-Files and install HeidiSQL.
 HeidiSQL is just an application that allows us to make a connection to our database and lets us configure it.
 Just like the other ones, just hit Next and hit install.
 Finish and hit skip to launch HeidiSQL
 </p>
 In HeidiSQL, we are going to make a connection to our database and then set up a database for osTicket to use.
 With that in mind, click on New.
 </p>